Who is this for?

 The U of T Animal Care Committees are responsible for promoting best practices and ensuring that federal and provincial requirements are met or exceeded in order to safeguard the welfare of animals used in research at U of T.

 Oversight of the Animal Ethics and Compliance Program (AECP) at U of T is through the University Animal Care Committee (UACC) and the Research Oversight and Compliance Office (ROCO).
-The UACC reports to the Vice-President, Research and Innovation, and Strategic Initiatives through the Associate Vice-President, Research Oversight and Compliance.
+The UACC reports to the Associate Vice-President, Research Oversight and Compliance.
 The UACC is charged with setting the policies, guidelines, and standard operating procedures which govern the use of animals in research at U of T.

 The UACC is comprised of a Chairperson, Animal Ethics and Compliance Unit staff, animal facility veterinarians and managers, Local Animal Care Committees (LACC) Chairpersons, at least one graduate student representative, and at least one community representative.
 The UACC meets quarterly to discuss institutional standards, the process of protocol review, researcher and staff training, and other matters as they apply to animal use in research and teaching at U of T. For more details, please see the UACC Terms of Reference.